A brief history of the Farallon Islands

 In other cases of invasive rodent removal, ecologists have set up trapping grids with lethal traps to eradicate and control rodent populations.
 There are many examples of these in New Zealand where success has been had with Goodnature A24, traps.
 The A24 was invented in New Zealand by two industrial designers who partnered with the Department of Conservation.
 The purpose of this collaboration was to innovate an alternative to using labor intensive, single set traps for dealing with invasive rodent populations.

-The resulting product is a unique and innovative rat and mouse trap that automatically resets, is certified humane due to its instant kill, and doesn’t use poisons.
+The resulting product is a unique and innovative rat and mouse trap that automatically resets, is quick kill, and doesn’t use poisons.

 The A24 trap was designed to operate automatically without electricity or human intervention to afford extended periods of control without frequent servicing of the traps to reset or rebait.
 The trap uses a CO2 canister to charge a striker, delivering up to 24 kills per canister.
 The fact that the trap is self-resetting the trap is always be ready to strike another pest.

 The A24 uses a toxin-free lure as an attractant for the rodents.
 By not using poison or toxins, the bodies of dead rodents can harmlessly pass through the food chain, posing no risk to other wildlife who feed on the rodents.
-The excellent design of the striker and force at which it dispatches the rodent has earned the A24 independently accredited humane certification.
+The excellent design of the striker and force provides a quick kill.

 The A24 has been used for years in a number of successful conservation projects in New Zealand and the Hawaiian islands.
 A noteworthy project was the eradication of rats from Native Island, a small island of New Zealand.
 The rats were exploiting Native Island so successfully that they had attained a population density of 73%.
 Using Goodnature A24 traps exclusively, the project was able to reduce the rat population to a density of 43% in 2 months and the complete elimination of rats from the island was achieved in 1 year.
 The close proximity of Native Island to the mainland means rats are able to re-invade with relative ease, as rats are good swimmers.
 With the A24 traps being kept on the island, re-invasion of rats has been prevented.
 It must be noted that in this example the target species were rats, the A24 has also shown to be a proficient tool in dealing with house mice as well.